Skip to content

 Zone-based policy firewalls (ZPFs) use the concept of zones to provide additional flexibility.
 A zone is a group of one or more interfaces that have similar functions or features.
 Zones help you specify where a Cisco IOS firewall rule or policy should be applied.

-In the figure, security policies for LAN 1 and LAN 2 are similar and can be grouped into a zone for firewall configurations.
 By default, the traffic between interfaces in the same zone is not subject to any policy and passes freely.
 However, all zone-to-zone traffic is blocked.
 In order to permit traffic between zones, a policy allowing or inspecting traffic must be configured.

 The only exception to this default deny any policy is the router self zone.
 The self zone is the router itself and includes all the router interface IP addresses.
 Policy configurations that include the self zone would apply to traffic destined to and sourced from the router.
-By default, there is no policy for this type of traffic.
-Traffic that should be considered when designing a policy for the self zone includes management plane and control plane traffic, such as SSH, SNMP, and routing protocols.

 Common Security Architectures

 Firewall design is primarily about device interfaces permitting or denying traffic based on the source, the destination, and the type of traffic.
-Some designs are as simple as designating an outside network and inside network, which are determined by two interfaces on a firewall.
+Some designs are as simple as designating an outside network and an inside network, which are determined by two interfaces on a firewall.

 Here are three common firewall designs.